Legal

 Who Has the Legal Right to File a Wrongful Death Lawsuit?

-State laws determine who can bring a wrongful death claim, but eligible parties typically include:
+State laws determine who can bring a mesothelioma wrongful death lawsuit, but eligible parties typically include:

 Primary Eligible Parties